 I’m not just adding equipment and technology because I like it—although I really do.
 I do it because I think… [pauses] Okay.
 Let’s take just one aspect of what it means to move and talk about space.
 If I’m only 5 feet 7 inches tall, and I go into a theater that happens to be 30 or 40 feet tall, then I’m essentially ignoring the major hunk of that space.
 And for visual and physical reasons, I think that’s a disappointment to the audience and also sort of a tragedy.

 When we have a wheel, an injection device, or cables and harnesses, that gets us up into that location.
 Otherwise, I feel that that location, that empty space, should not exist.

 That sense of exploration raises one topic I’d like to broach with you.
-One major focus of the CHAT Festival will be on gaming in culture.
-Directors are working with engineers, software designers, game designers, artists, playwrights and more, attempting various forms of synthesis.
-It’s a major notion they’re going to approach from a number of different directions this week.
+One major focus of the CHAT Festival was on gaming in culture.
+Directors working with engineers, software designers, game designers, artists, playwrights and more, attempting various forms of synthesis.
+It’s a major notion they’re approaching from a number of different directions.

 I mention that in this conversation for one reason.
 A gamer with a console or a keyboard in his hands playing Halo or Worlds of Warcraft isn’t doing what his avatar is doing in the virtual world.
 So much of gaming technology has seemed to me to be oriented toward what I’ll call disembodied experience.

 I’m wondering how advisable you feel this is as an application of technology.
 I’m also interested in your view on this since your employment of technology seems so diametrically opposed to it—towards what we might call extremely embodied experiences.